In this tutorial, I will cover the $gte and $lte operators in MongoDB.

 Updating Documents Using the $gte and $lte Operators in MongoDB

-Let’s use the $gte and $let operators in MongoDB to update documents as per our requirements.
+Let’s use the $gte and $let operators to perform update operations in MongoDB.

 Using the $gte Operator